VirittamoHelsinki/kuutio-ajanvaraus/README.md

 # How to run the project

-1. Clone the project from https://github.com/VirittamoHelsinki/tyoaikakirjaus.git
+1. Clone the project from https://github.com/VirittamoHelsinki/kuutio-ajanvaraus.git
 2. Run "npm install"
-3. Copy your own Firebase config settings from your own Firebase project and replace settings in src/firebase/firebase.js file
-4. Start the project "npm run dev"
+3. Start the project "npm run dev"